SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 4. An official [Raspberry Pi Camera](https://www.raspberrypi.org/products/camera-module-v2/)
    or some USB camera (UVC compliant), check the [support list](camera_support)

+OR

+1. A laptor or desktop PC with a Debian-based Linux installed (e.g. Ubuntu or Debian)
+2. UVC compliant USB camera ([supported cameras](camera_support))

 ## Create a game instance on Surrogate.tv

 Your own game can be controlled from the game's dashboard.